 Please also look at the links on the class pages to age-appropriate online activities and parental guidance.

 These are the Acceptable User Policies (AUP) that we use in school with the children.
 We discuss why these are important with the children and send a copy home with the children at the start of each school year.

 Would you like to help your child understand more about keeping themselves safe online?

 Are you worried about your privacy settings at home?

 These websites have practical advice for parents, and a variety of games and 'think about it' activities for children.

-The digital parenting publication has a good breath of ideas and articles to give you insight on how to guide your child through the digital world.
+The digital parenting publication has a good breadth of ideas and articles to give you insight on how to guide your child through the digital world.

 This booklet was given to all the children on Safer Internet Day 2018.